Undergraduate Students | Academic Integrity

 4. Unauthorized collaboration: working with another individual or individuals in any phase of or in the completion of an individual academic assignment without explicit permission from the instructor to complete the work in such a manner.

-5. Misrepresentation: falsely representing oneself or one’s efforts or abilities in an academic assignment.
+5. Misrepresentation: falsely representing oneself or another’s or one’s own or another’s efforts or abilities in an academic assignment or one’s own or another’s attendance in or ability to attend a class session or exam/quiz.
 Examples of misrepresentation include, but are not limited to:

 • Utilizing another person to complete any portion of an academic assignment in place of one’s self;

-• Having another individual sign-in for a course or use an iClicker or other electronic device to record one’s presence or participation in a class.
+• Having another individual sign-in for a course or use electronic or other means to falsely record one’s presence or participation in a class;

-• Signing another student’s name or using an iClicker or other electronic device to record another’s presence or participation in a class or on an academic assignment;
+• Signing another student’s name or use electronic or other means to falsely record another’s presence or participation in a class or on an academic assignment;

 • Including another student’s name on a group project for credit when that student did not contribute to the work;

-6. Gaining an unfair advantage: completing an academic assignment through use of information or means not available to other students or engaging in any activity that interferes with another student’s ability to complete his or her academic work.
-Examples of gaining an unfair advantage include, but are not limited to:
+6. Gaining/giving an unfair advantage: completing an academic assignment through use of information or means not available to other students or providing such means to others, completing an academic assignment in an unauthorized location, or engaging in any activity that interferes with another student’s ability to complete their academic work.
+Examples of gaining/giving an unfair advantage include, but are not limited to:

 • Retaining, possessing, using, distributing or making public previous or current academic assignment materials when the instructor has indicated that those materials are not to be retained or shared or are to be returned to the instructor at the conclusion of the academic assignment or course (including originals, copies, reproductions, pictures and electronic or hard copy formats, or uploading to websites or providing for sale);